With this simple guide to fall cottage decor your home will feel instantly cozy, with just enough rustic charm to bring the outside in.

 In the past I’ve purchased real mini pumpkins but I wanted to use things I already had.
 With only half the space of my own home, I don’t want my new cottage to feel cluttered.

 Pumpkins and pine cones, a perfect addition for this DIY rustic wooden box.
-A pumpkin here, a pumpkin there makes me happy!
+A white pumpkin here, an orange pumpkin there makes me happy!

 5. Throw pillows add layers